danielsaidi/ScrollKit/README.md

     <img src="Resources/Demo.gif" width=425 />
 </p>

 ScrollKit works on all major Apple platforms and is designed to be easy to use.
-It current doesn't use the new `ScrollView` APIs for OS backwards compatibility reasons, but will eventually do so.
+It doesn't use the new `ScrollView` APIs for backwards compatibility reasons, but will eventually do so.